 How to Survive A REAL Mammoth Lakes Winter

-With large amounts of snow, town can begin to feel tight.
-Snowbanks are HUGE and often tough to see around whether you are driving or walking, and parking lots are tight.
+With this amount of snow, town continues to feel tight.
+Snowbanks are HUGE and often tough to see around whether you are driving or walking and parking lots have limited space.
 Please use extreme caution and be patient when looking for parking spots and when driving to and from the mountain.
-Our normal four-lane roads have now been narrowed to two and sometimes even one lane.
 Being patient helps everyone stay safe.

-*DO NOT pass snow removal equipment on the roads, this includes: snow blowers, front end loaders, plows, etc.
+*DO NOT pass snow removal equipment on the roads

-*DO follow @mammothmountain for live and hourly mountain updates, which can include notifications regarding lift operations and openings.
+*DO follow @mammothmountain for live and hourly mountain updates

-*DO remember that traffic rules still exist even if it is snowing, and traffic lanes still exist even when covered in snow.
+*DO remember that traffic rules still exist even if it is snowing

 What to Pack in Your Car for Mountain Travel